 The Audit Committee is responsible for the appointment, compensation and oversight of our independent auditors, overseeing the quality and integrity of our financial statements and related disclosures, our compliance with legal and regulatory requirements, assessing our independent auditors' qualifications, independence and performance, and monitoring the performance of our internal audit and control functions.
 The Audit Committee is currently composed of four directors: Messrs.
-Eliassen, Hamermesh, Skindlo and Whates, and operates under a written charter adopted and approved by the Board, which is available on our website at www.KLXEnergy.com in the Investor Relations section.
+Collins, Eliassen, Skindlo and Whates, and operates under a written charter adopted and approved by the Board, which is available on our website at www.KLXEnergy.com in the Investor Relations section.
 Mr. Whates currently chairs the Audit Committee.
-Effective as of the Annual Meeting, the Audit Committee will consist of Messrs.
-Collins, Eliassen, and Skindlo, with Mr. Whates serving as Chairman.